wultra/wultra-docs/docs/tutorials/Measuring-PIN-and-Password-Strength/Readme.md

-# Measuring PIN and password strength
+# Measuring PIN and Password Strength

 <!-- AUTHOR realKober 2020-05-18T00:00:00Z -->

-_*on Android and iOS_
+Selecting a weak PIN code or an easy-to-guess password is one of the most common issues of modern mobile authentication.
+According to the [research by DataGenetics](https://www.datagenetics.com/blog/september32012/), over 10% of users simply chose "1234" as a PIN code in the case the system allows it.

-Password strength testers did become a common part of the modern application as defenders against attacks via social engineering and brute-force password cracking.
+To tackle this issue, the password strength testers became a common part of the modern application.
 This tutorial will show you how to easily add a password and PIN strength meter feature to your Android or iOS app.

-> Wultra Passphrase Meter is available as [Open Source project](https://github.com/wultra/passphrase-meter#docucheck-keep-link).
-Part of the repository is an [iOS](https://github.com/wultra/passphrase-meter/blob/develop/docs/Platform-iOS.md#example-project#docucheck-keep-link) and [Android](https://github.com/wultra/passphrase-meter/blob/develop/docs/Platform-Android.md#example-project#docucheck-keep-link) test application that you can try.
+Wultra Passphrase Meter is available as an [open-source project](https://github.com/wultra/passphrase-meter#docucheck-keep-link).
+Part of the repository is an [iOS](https://github.com/wultra/passphrase-meter/blob/develop/docs/Platform-iOS.md#example-project#docucheck-keep-link) and [Android](https://github.com/wultra/passphrase-meter/blob/develop/docs/Platform-Android.md#example-project#docucheck-keep-link) demo app that you can try.

-## UX of a passphrase strength check
+## UX Perspective

-Imagine, that in your, otherwise very nice and polished application, you'll force users to type the password, which is at least 12 characters long, must contain at least one uppercase character, one digit, and two special symbols for each authentication or authorization attempt.
-If yes, then cool, you can be pretty sure that your users use strong passwords, but everybody hates that.
-So, you can expect bad ratings at the official stores or people do not use your application at all.
+Imagine that in your otherwise a very nice and polished application, you will force the users to type a complex password: at least 12 characters long, must contain at least one uppercase character, one digit, and two special symbols for each authentication or authorization attempt.
+This way, you can be sure that your users will use strong passwords.
+However, you can also expect bad ratings at the official stores or people not using your application at all.

-Before you use this library, you should consider our recommendations and tips:

-1. Your application's security should not depend on this library only.
-For example, if you're storing passwords in plaintext on the device, then a proper password strength validation doesn't solve your security flaws.

-2. You should always consider what kind of attacks are feasible against your application.
-For example:

-  - If passphrase protects user's data stored locally on the device, then you should enforce a strong password, as possible.
-The reason for that is that if an attacker has the mobile device in the possession, then he can perform an offline brute force attack against the data.
-  - On the opposite to that, if a password or PIN is used to authenticate against an online service, with a limited number of failed attempts, then you can lower your requirements for a password.

-3. Your application should allow the user to set a weak password if he insists on it.
-It's a good UX practice unless you protect locally stored data.

-4. Let the user decide the password complexity he wants to use.
+Striking the right balance between security and the password type (PIN vs. password) and password complexity (4 vs. 6 digit long PIN, password length) is important.
+You should always spend some time thinking about this issue.

-## UI of the PIN strength check
+## User Interface of the PIN Strength Check

-The checking of the PIN strength should happen after the user chose the whole PIN.
-In case that the PIN is weak, a user should be notified by "disruptive" UI with a choice if he wants to continue with such PIN or chose a different one.
+You should check the PIN code strength after a user choses the whole PIN code value.
+In case that the selected PIN code is weak, a user should be notified by a "disruptive" UI and offered a choice to either continue with a weak PIN code, or to select a different one.

 ![ PIN check ](./01.gif)

-## UI of the password strength check
+## User Interface of the Password Strength Check

-Password strength checking should be done "on-the-go" after each modification of the password and the result should be served to the user in textual or other graphical formats.
+Password strength checking should be done "on-the-go", after each modification of the password and the evaluation result should be presented to the user in a textual or other graphical format.

 ![ PIN check ](./02.gif)